shadowfax92/BardGPT/README.md

-# ChatGPT for desktop
+# BardGPT for desktop

-This is a simple app that makes ChatGPT live in your menubar.
+This is a simple app that makes BardGPT live in your menubar.

 You can use Cmd+Shift+G (Mac) or Ctrl+Shift+G (Win) to quickly open it from anywhere.